energyandcleanair/india_map/experiments/README.md

-To run this code, you need gcloud set up and authenticated locally against the project you wish to run this against.
+To run this code, you need the Google Cloud CLI `gcloud` set up and authenticated locally against the project you wish to run this against.

 > [!WARNING]
 > Most of these scripts make assumptions about how the infrastructure is set up